COP 2800 (Java Programming) Project #1

 Other Requirements and Grading

-You must turn in an Applet, not a stand-alone program.
+You must turn in a stand-alone program, not an applet.

 You must meet all the requirements from the description above.
 If you include any creative extras, be sure your program still displays a logo as described above.
 Creative extras are extras and you are not free to modify the project requirements.

 A non-working project can score quite well (so don't be afraid to turn one in).
 Also a fully working project may not score 100%.
-The criteria for grading are as follows:
+The criteria for grading are as follows (see the syllabus for details):

 Projects are graded according to their design (25%), how well they compile and run (20%), how well they meets the requirements specifications (20%), the coding style (15%), the amount (and quality) of comments(10%), and creativity in extending the project usefully, or an innovative design that uses the features taught in class well, etc. (10%).